 ✅Avoid collapsing sideways

-To know more about strengthening your non-bowling arm, refer to the Front Foot Contact (FFC) section listed on our fast bowling tutorial page for beginners.
+To know more about strengthening your non-bowling arm, refer to the Front Foot Contact (FFC) section listed on our step-by-step fast bowling tutorial page for beginners.

 Braced Front Leg At Release